The Powder Highway!

 Just the name alone conjures up images of steep, powder-filled alpine bowls, historic ski towns and residents united in their passion for the mountains.
-Sit on any chairlift in the region with a local, strike up a conversation and you’ll quickly gain an appreciation of how much we love our winters.
+Sit on any chairlift (or a gondola) in the region with a local, strike up a conversation and you’ll quickly gain an appreciation of how much we love our winters.

 “I love the beauty of the mountains, all the fun you can have in the snow, and just the energy of the people.
 I find that in the Kootenays, people make the most of the winters and really celebrate them”, says Lynn Trinh, a Nelson-based filmmaker and photographer.